-8.1 Convergence.
+8.1 Convergence

-The phase of convergence brings together two main streams of input: first the systematic review of data initiatives, policy and legislative frameworks and, second, the stakeholders' perceptions, resources, skills and expertise.
+The phase of convergence brings together two main streams of input: first, the systematic review of data initiatives, policy, and legislative frameworks and, second, the stakeholders' perceptions, resources, skills and expertise.
 The following steps are recommended:

-- 1. Systematic review of the European data initiatives, policy and legislative framework for data access and use at the local, regional, national and European levels from the tourism sector and beyond.
+- 1. A systemic review of the European data initiatives, policy and legislative framework for data access and use at the local, regional, national and European levels from the tourism sector and beyond.
 These efforts allow for determining the use cases and identifying important touchpoints between the ETDS and the other sectorial data spaces (e.g., culture, mobility, etc.).
 The latter are essential for establishing connections and building the future pan-European data space.
-This activity has partially already been undertaken by the two CSAs.
-The analysis and the status quo have been presented in the preceding sections of this Blueprint.
-However, given its fast-paced development, continuous survey and analysis of the data space environment is instrumental at later stages (e.g., pre-deployment phase). - 2.
+This activity has already been undertaken partially by the two CSAs.
+The analysis and the status quo have been presented in the preceding sections of this Blueprint: Sections 3.1 and 4.2. - 2.
 Review of the stakeholders' perceptions, resources, skills and expertise, which should highlight the potential costs and challenges associated with joining the ETDS.
 In order to achieve long-term sustainability, the ETDS must consider switching costs, which must be overcome.
 Different users (data holders, data consumers, data space intermediaries, etc.) will have different needs, which must be addressed within the ETDS when creating a deployment strategy.
-The foreseen costs may include: - Procedural switching costs uncertainties related to the economic risks associated with joining the ETDS; evaluation, set-up and learning costs. - Financial switching costs associated with the direct monetary loss (e.g., fees and investment in the ETDS infrastructure and training) or the loss of other (non-monetary) benefits (e.g., performance costs). - Relational switching costs may include the loss of relationships on a personal or brand level (e.g., partnerships, common projects).
+The foreseen costs may include: - Procedural switching costs uncertainties related to the economic risks associated with joining the ETDS; evaluation, set-up and learning costs. - Financial switching costs associated with the direct monetary loss (e.g., fees and investment in the ETDS infrastructure and training) or the loss of other (nonmonetary) benefits (e.g., performance costs).

+• Relational switching costs may include the loss of relationships on a personal or brand level (e.g., partnerships, common projects).